androidthings/sample-simplepio/README.md

 - Android Studio 2.2+

 For the Blink sample:
+- [Rainbow Hat for Android Things](https://shop.pimoroni.com/products/rainbow-hat-for-android-things) or the following individual components:
     - 1 LED
     - 1 resistor
     - 2 jumper wires
     - 1 breadboard

 For the Button sample:
+- [Rainbow Hat for Android Things](https://shop.pimoroni.com/products/rainbow-hat-for-android-things) or the following individual components:
     - 1 push button
     - 1 resistor
     - 2 jumper wires
     - 1 breadboard

 For the PWM sample:
 - 1 servo